What is Hack4Good?

-Hack4Good is a 8-week long pro-bono program that matches Data Science talents from ETH Zurich with organisations (NGOs) that promote social causes.
-In close collaboration with such a NGO, small teams of 3-4 students develop and implement data-driven solutions to increase these organizations' impact.
+Hack4Good is an 8-week long pro-bono program that matches data science talents from ETH Zurich with non-profit organisations that promote social causes.
+In close collaboration with such a non-profit, small student teams develop and implement data-driven solutions to increase these organisations’ impact.

-NGOs frequently lack the time and resources to implement analytics projects.
-However, such projects can often greatly contribute to the ultimate goal of the organization and thereby produce a positive impact on society.
-They either help beneficiaries directly or augment the reach of NGOs.
+Non-profits frequently lack the time and resources to implement analytics projects.
+However, such projects can often greatly contribute to the ultimate goal of the organisation and thereby produce a positive impact on society.
+They either help beneficiaries directly or augment the reach of non-profits.

 - OECD: Using Twitter data to identify trends in Science, Technology and Innovation policymaking

 - Helvetas: Satellite imagery analysis to monitor the impact of trail bridges to connect communities in Nepal

 - IDMC: Developing a media monitoring tool to collect information about internally displaced people

 - WWF: Identification of biodiversity threatening agricultural building projects in Switzerland

 - BASE: Data analyis to increase income of farmers in developing countries and decrease post-harvest loss